 PMGT 6507.
 Democracia y electiones en LA.
 3 Credits.

-This course will focus on the recent history of Latin America, underscoring the struggle to establish and consolidate democracy and the preeminence of elections as the legitimate process to select and replace authorities at the national, regional and local levels.
-The course will provide the student with concepts to understand the different types of democratic settings that exist in the region, that is the coexistence of fairly established and solid democracies, with low intensity democracies, and semi-authoritarian regimes, all of which utilize electoral processes to select public authorities.
+This course focuses on the recent history of Latin America, underscoring the struggle to establish and consolidate democracy and the preeminence of elections as the legitimate process to select and replace authorities at the national, regional and local levels.
+The course provides the student with concepts to understand the different types of democratic settings that exist in the region, that is the coexistence of fairly established and solid democracies, with low intensity democracies, and semi-authoritarian regimes, all of which utilize electoral processes to select public authorities.
 The main message of this course is that campaign designers need to understand and take a strategic advantage of the political context and the rules governing the political competition in order to obtain the most effective results.

 PMGT 6508.
 Estrategia de campana LA.
 3 Credits.

 Organization of political campaigns.
 Strategic decisionmaking.
 Formulation of political communications strategies.
 Aspects necessary to introduce and maintain an effective political profile in the electoral campaigns in Latin America, including the specialized forms of communication which political professionals use to win support for their candidates.
-This course will be taught entirely in Spanish.
+This course is taught entirely in Spanish.

 PMGT 6509.
 Las encuestas-America Latina.
 3 Credits.

 The use of survey research in campaigns.
 Quantitative and qualitative survey research for political management in Latin America.
 The proper use of polls; methodology and survey design; reviewing poll results; drawing conclusions and recommendations from polls; and the practical problems of administering and interpreting survey data of public opinion in Latin America.
-PMGT 6509 will be taught entirely in Spanish.
+PMGT 6509 is taught entirely in Spanish.